-Benefit Description You Pay Inpatient hospital (cont.)
-High Option Standard Option Note: When the hospital bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
-See page 62 and below See page 62 and below Note: A confinement is defined in Section 10, page 105.
-Other hospital services and supplies, such as: Operating, recovery, maternity, and other treatment rooms Prescribed drugs and medications Diagnostic laboratory tests and X-rays Blood or blood plasma, if not donated or replaced Dressings, splints, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics Note: We base payment on whether the facility or a health care professional bills for the services or supplies.
-For example, when the hospital bills for anesthetics services, we pay Hospital benefits and when the anesthesiologist bills, we pay Anesthesia benefits.
-PPO: 15% of the Plan allowance Note: For facility care related to maternity, including care at birthing facilities, we waive the coinsurance and pay covered services in full when you use a PPO facility.
-Non-PPO: 35% of the Plan allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan allowance Note: For facility care related to maternity, including care at birthing facilities, we waive the coinsurance and pay covered services in full when you use a PPO facility.
-Non-PPO: 45% of the Plan allowance and any difference between our allowance and the billed amount Not covered: All charges All charges • Any part of a hospital admission that is not medically necessary(see definition), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
-Note: In this event, we pay benefits for services and supplies other than room and board and in-hospital physician care at the level they would have been covered if provided in an alternative setting Custodial care; see definition on page 106 Non-covered facilities or any facility used principally for convalescence, for rest, for a nursing home, for the aged, for domiciliary or custodial care, or as a school Personal comfort items, such as telephone, television, barber services, guest meals and beds Hospitalization for non-covered surgical procedures
+Benefit Description You Pay Note: The calendar year deductible applies ONLY when we say below: "(calendar ye ear deductible applies)".
+Inpatient hospital High Option Standard Option Room and board, such as PPO: Nothing after a \$200 PPO: Nothing after a \$200 • Ward, semiprivate, or intensive care accommodations copayment per confinement copayment per confinement General nursing care Note: For facility care related to Note: For facility care related to Meals and special diets maternity, including care at birthing facilities, we waive the maternity, including care at birthing facilities, we waive the Note: We only cover a private room when you must be per confinement copayment per confinement copayment isolated to prevent contagion.
+Otherwise, we will pay the when you use a PPO facility. when you use a PPO facility. hospital's average charge for semiprivate accommodations.
+If the hospital only has private rooms, we base our payment Non-PPO: \$300 copayment Non-PPO: \$400 copayment on the lowest rate for a private room. per confinement and 35% of the Plan allowance and any per confinement and 45% of the Plan allowance and any Note: When the hospital bills a flat rate, we prorate the difference between our difference between our charges to determine how to pay them, as follows: 30% allowance and the billed amount allowance and the billed amount room and board and 70% other charges.
+Note: A confinement is defined in Section 10, page 101.
+Other hospital services and supplies, such as: PPO: 15% of the Plan PPO: 20% of the Plan Operating, recovery, maternity, and other treatment rooms allowance allowance Observation care services Note: For facility care related to Note: For facility care related to Prescribed drugs and medications maternity, including care at birthing facilities, we waive the maternity, including care at birthing facilities, we waive the Diagnostic laboratory tests and X-rays coinsurance and pay covered coinsurance and pay covered • Blood or blood plasma, if not donated or replaced services in full when you use a PPO facility. services in full when you use a PPO facility. • Dressings, splints, casts, and sterile tray services - • Medical supplies and equipment, including oxygen Non-PPO: 35% of the Plan allowance and any difference Non-PPO: 45% of the Plan allowance and any difference • Anesthetics between our allowance and the between our allowance and the Note: We base payment on whether the facility or a health billed amount billed amount care professional bills for the services or supplies.
+For example, when the hospital bills for anesthetic services, we pay Hospital benefits and when the anesthesiologist bills, we pay Anesthesia benefits.
+Not covered: All charges All charges • Any part of a hospital admission that is not medically necessary (see definition), such as when you do not need acute hospital inpatient (overnight) care, but could receive care in some other setting without adversely affecting your condition or the quality of your medical care.
+Note: In this event, we pay benefits for services and supplies other than room and board and in-hospital physician care at the level they would have been covered if provided in an alternative setting Custodial care: see definition on page 102 Custodial care; see definition on page 102 Non-covered facilities or any facility used principally for convalescence, for rest, for a nursing home, for the aged, for domiciliary or custodial care, or as a school • Personal comfort items, such as telephone, television, barber services, guest meals and beds • Hospitalization for non-covered surgical procedures